AvivYaish/LUM/README.md

 on the diagonal itself.

 # Other actions
-RREF and Nullspace modes simply show the required output, without the steps
+RREF and Nullspace modes simply show the requested output, without the steps.

 # Thanks
 Special thanks to: